anasik/anasik.github.io/_posts/2012-10-13-unsubscriber.md

 categories:
   - Uncategorized
 ---
-Sick of receiving spam mail, email notifications, newsletters e.t.c. from multiple sites that u have signed up on?
+Sick of receiving spam mail, email notifications, newsletters e.t.c. from multiple sites that you have signed up on?
 Well here’s a Solution.

-[Unsubscriber](http://www.otherinbox.com/unsubscriber/) is a free addon, that u can install in your email account.
+[Unsubscriber](http://www.otherinbox.com/unsubscriber/) is a free addon, that you can install in your email account.
 It creates a folder named “UNSUBSCRIBE.”
-All u need to do is to once move the mails u dont want to the unsubscribe folder.
+All you need to do is to once move the mails you dont want to the unsubscribe folder.
 Once done, unsubscriber will take care of the rest.